-New Baby, New LifeSM is a proactive case management program for all expectant members and their newborns.
+New Baby, New LifeSM is a proactive care management program for all expectant members and their newborns.
 We use several resources to identify pregnancies as early as possible.
-Sources of identification include, state enrollment files, claims data, hospital census reports, the Availity Maternity form, and notification of pregnancy forms, as well as provider and member self-referrals.
-Once pregnant members are identified, we act quickly to assess obstetrical risk and ensure appropriate levels of care and case management services to mitigate risk.
+Sources of identification include, state enrollment files, claims data, and hospital census reports, as well as provider and member self-referrals.
+Once pregnant members are identified, we act quickly to assess obstetrical risk and ensure appropriate levels of care and case management services to mitigate risk

-Experienced case managers work with members and providers to establish a care plan for our highest risk pregnant members.
-Case managers collaborate with community agencies to ensure pregnant members have access to necessary services.
+Experienced care managers work with members and providers to establish a care plan for our highest risk pregnant members.
+Care managers may also collaborate with community partners to facilitate connecting members to local and national agencies who can assist with services and support.

-When it comes to our pregnant members, we are committed to keeping both parent and baby healthy.
-That is why we encourage all our pregnant and postpartum members to take part in our New Baby, New Life program, a comprehensive case management and care coordination program which offers:
+When it comes to pregnancy, we are committed to healthy outcomes for our members and their babies.
+That is why we encourage all our pregnant and postpartum members to take part in our New Baby, New Life program, a comprehensive program which offers: